dadi/cdn/docs/configuration.md

 #### feedback

-With `feedbaack` set to `true`, Barbu will provide feedback directly to the console, enabling you monitor your installation.
+With `feedbaack` set to `true`, DADI CDN will provide feedback directly to the console, enabling you monitor your installation.
 This is useful for intial setup and debugging.
 It should not be used in a proudction environment.

 **Example**